hanswillem/blender_batch_render_windows/README.md

 ```python
 batch_file = 'P:/_blender_batch_render/batch_render.bat'
 ```
 On at least one machine start Blender and install *add-on_batch_render_windows.py* as a Blender Add-on.
 A new tab called *Batch Render* should show up in the Tools region (toggled on and off with the shortcut 't').
-On this machine Atom should also be installed.

 ### Use a single machine to make, edit and render the queue